P1agueDoc/Telegram-YoutubeBot/README.md

 Hope you like it! i'm still styding python and had to use some small parts of code from other people.

+Bot also can use cookies!!!
+Place Coockies.txt in folder with main code and you're good to go.
+It's mostly made so you could place bot on vps and use it without problems.

+# How to make cookies.txt

+in firefox - download extension coockies.txt.
+Go to youtube (you should be logged) and use extension (press on it) to download cookies from youtube. in chrome - use any other extension that does the job.